Explore Port Protection with the Area's Only Charter Operation

 Port Protection Lodging and Meals

-At Port Protection, we stay in a small complex of three waterfront cabins with a dock.
-One sleeps 3, another sleeps 8, and the last is occupied by captains and staff.
+At Port Protection, we have two lodging options.
+Groups of four or less stay in three private, off-the-grid, self-contained cabins with a dock.
 The cabins are fully furnished with modern amenities including satellite TV, wi-fi, cellular service, and independent thermostats.

 Port Protection trips are complete packages from 4 nights/3 days to 7 nights/6 days packages that include lodging and meals, private charter boats, professional guides, rain gear, boots, unlimited fish processing, and ground transportation.